Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 I made decent head way through the lab over the first 30 days, rooting a variety of hosts.
 The last 30 days though proved more difficult with progress slowing down dramatically due to work, family life and the difficulty level on the remaining hosts.
 I re-read the course material and just could not find a foothold in any of the machines.

-If like me, you bought one of the packages (or are going to) i.e. 30, 60, 90 days, then your first exam attempt included.
+If like me, you bought one of the packages (or are going to) i.e. 30, 60, 90 days, then your first exam attempt is included.
 Due to some long standing commitments I had to book my exam for a date several weeks after my lab time ended but I scheduled and took an exam to see just how at what level I was at and potentially how far off I was.

 I managed to successfully complete 2 out of the 5 exam questions I was given, gaining an initial shell and subsequent root level privilege to get the max points for those questions.
 After that I spent the remaining exam time trying to figure out how to gain a foothold or low privilege shell on the remaining hosts to gather more points.